clarkmcc/go-hubspot/generated/v3/crm_extensions/docs/CardsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiPatchCrmV3ExtensionsCardsAppIdCardIdUpdateRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiCardsUpdateRequest struct via the builder pattern

 Name | Type | Description  | Notes